The causal effect of cosmic filaments on dark matter halos: Discussion and Conclusions

-Our method improves upon the work from \citet{splicing} as we are now setting all initial local information of the halo allowing it to form in the same way early on.
 As \citet{splicing} observed, splicing only the density field of a halo can reduce its mass by over \SI{50}{\percent} from its original simulation.
 Furthermore, the scatter on sets of spliced halos in their study varied by around \SI{15}{\percent} from one another.
 This effect seems to be driven by a reduction in density at the boundary post-splicing, which suppresses the collapse of the halo.
-It could also be caused by varying tides; indeed \citet{splicing} implementation allow the potential and velocity fields to vary leading to a different assembly history.
+It could also be caused by varying tides; indeed the implementation from \citet{splicing} allows the potential and velocity fields to vary leading to a different assembly history.
 In our work, we find a scatter on mass across spliced halos to be on the order of \SI{1}{\percent}.
 Interestingly, this allows us to estimate the `information budget' for setting halo mass, with $\sim \SI{85}{\percent}$ of the information being located in the density field within the Lagrangian patch, $\sim\SI{14}{\percent}$ in the tidal and velocity field within the patch, and the remaining $\sim\SI{1}{\percent}$ depending on non-linear couplings to the environment.

 As introduced in \cref{subseq:Splicing the potential field}, splicing requires the environment field to change in order to set the density and velocity fields, which will alter the properties of the particles making up the proto-filament.
 Doing so inevitably alters the structure of the filament (as seen in \cref{fig:3_positions}), not only in mass and extent but in direction as well.
 The filament is affected not only by the field within the Lagrangian patch of the halo but also by its relative separation to it.
 The change in filament structure as a function of positional variation is gradual and, interestingly, the change is most prominent when the halo is furthest from the filament.
 While undesirable for the analysis of this paper, we cannot avoid this feedback loop of filament affecting the halo and halo affecting the filament due to the correlated nature of $\Lambda$CDM ICs.